 At Rushford Lutheran Church, we use Simply Giving for direct payments.
-Visit www.vancopayments.com/OnlineGiving to set up your giving account.
-You may choose to give to the general fund, missions, or building improvements.
-Or you can download the free app Give+ on your smart phone, search for Rushford Lutheran Church and follow the set up.
+Just click on the Sign In / Sign Up section in the above box; or visit www.vancopayments.com/OnlineGiving to set up your giving account.
+You may choose to give to the general fund, missions, building improvements, memorial giving, Easter or lent.
+You can also download the free app Give+ on your smart phone, search for Rushford Lutheran Church and follow the set up.
+You can set your offering or contribution to be a one time, weekly, biweekly, monthly, etc. With these challenging times of “social distancing”, this is a great option to submit your offerings and contribution to your church.
+It’s fast and easy.
+Or you can always mail your offerings to Rushford Lutheran Church, PO Box 399, Rushford, MN 55971.

 The RLC Endowment Fund is another option for contribution.
 The Endowment Fund is invested through a financial service selected by the Endowment Committee, approved by the Church Council, in a diversified portfolio which is intended to minimize risk and yet return a good dividend.
 It is supervised by the Endowment Committee.
 This fund is different from the Memorial Fund.
 The Endowment Fund invests the principal and spends only interest earned from the investment.
 The bylaws require the earnings to be spent in the following areas: 1/4 for capital improvements, deb reduction, building program; 1/2 for scholarships or grants to members of Rushford Lutheran Church; and 1/4 for mission at home or overseas.
 You can participate by: